f1rmtea/Git-GitHub-basics/README.md

 These notes cover essential Git and GitHub commands for documenting, managing, and collaborating on projects.

 ## Terminology
-- **Git:** Version control/source control system, i.e., lets us manage the changes we made to files or code.
-Works locally.
+- **Git:** Version control/source control system to manage changes made to files or code locally.
 - **Commits:** Checkpoints or changes made to the code or one or more files.
 - **Staging:** Holding changes before committing.
-- **Branch:** Alternate version of a code.
-These can be worked on with or without changing the original version.
+- **Branch:** Alternate version of code that can be worked on without affecting the original version.
-- **Merging:** Synchronizing different branches.
+- **Merging:** Combining different branches into one.

 ## Git Basics
 ### Configuration
-To identify yourself for Git to track changes, configure your username and email:
+Set your username and email for Git:
 ```sh
 git config --global user.name "Your Name"
 git config --global user.email "your.email@example.com"
 ```

 ### Initialize a Repository
-To start managing a folder with Git:
+Start tracking a folder with Git:
 ```sh
 git init
 ```